Anemia: Hyperbaric oxygen

 Treatment of exceptional blood loss (anemia) is recognized as an indication for hyperbaric oxygen (HBO) by the Undersea and Hyperbaric Medical Society.
 The use of HBO is indicated when oxygen delivery to tissue is not sufficient in patients who cannot be given blood transfusions for medical or religious reasons.
-HBO may be used for medical reasons when threat of blood product incompatibility or concern for transmissible disease are factors.
+HBO may be used for medical reasons when the threat of blood product incompatibility or concern for transmissible disease are factors.
 The beliefs of some religions (ex: Jehovah's Witnesses) may require they use the HBO method.
-A 2005 review of the use of HBO in severe anemia found all publications reported positive results.
+A 2005 review of the use of HBO in severe anemia found that all publications reported positive results.

 Preoperative anemia

 An estimated 30% of adults who require non-cardiac surgery have anemia.
-In order to determine an appropriate preoperative treatment, it is suggested that the cause of anemia be first determined.
+To determine an appropriate preoperative treatment, it is suggested that the cause of anemia be first determined.
 There is moderate level medical evidence that supports a combination of iron supplementation and erythropoietin treatment to help reduce the requirement for red blood cell transfusions after surgery in those who have preoperative anemia.

 Epidemiology

-Anemia affects 27% of the world's population with iron-deficiency anemia accounting for more than 60% of it.
+Anemia affects 27% of the world's population, with iron-deficiency anemia accounting for more than 60% of it.
 A moderate degree of iron-deficiency anemia affected approximately 610 million people worldwide or 8.8% of the population.
 It is somewhat more common in females (9.9%) than males (7.8%).
-Mild iron deficiency anemia affects another 375 million.
+Mild iron-deficiency anemia affects another 375 million.
 Severe anaemia is prevalent globally, and especially in sub-Saharan Africa where it is associated with infections including malaria and invasive bacterial infections.
+Globally, the prevalence of anaemia in women aged 15 to 49 years increased from 28.5% in 2012 to 29.9% in 2019 and is projected to reach 32.3% by 2030, missing the Sustainable Development Goal target of a 50 percent reduction by 2030.